aariyant/elk-stack/README.md

 Elasticsearch provides fast and flexible search capabilities, enabling users to perform complex searches across various fields and apply aggregations to explore and visualize data.

-#### elasticsearch
+#### Logstash
-elasticsearch is a data collection and processing tool.
+Logstash is a data collection and processing tool.
 Its basically a data processing pipeline that takes the data from multitude of sources and tosses it over to a visualization tool like Kibana or Elasticsearch.

-elasticsearch can also enrich data by applying filters, transformations, and enrichments before sending it to Elasticsearch.
+Logstash can also enrich data by applying filters, transformations, and enrichments before sending it to Elasticsearch.
 It allows ingestion, parsing, and transforming data from various sources and formats.

 #### Kibana
 Kibana is the user interface into the elastic stack.
 It lets you visualize data, make queries, do monitoring, and everything else with the data is in elasticsearch.